maciejjedrzejczyk/hlf-arm64/README.md

 - *Section 1.
 Document Overview*
 - *Section 2.
 Installation of prerequisites on your development device*
 - *Section 3.
 Preparation of development environment and downloading the necessary git repositories*
 - *Section 4.
-Preparation of Docker images*
+Preparation of Docker images and binaries
 - *Section 5.
-Compilation of Hyperledger Fabric binaries*
-- *Section 6.
 Deployment of a sample Hyperledger Fabric network using `fabric-samples` repository from Hyperledger.*

+This guide assumes that you are already familiar with Hyperledger Fabric and you have successfully deployed it in the past, including sample networks available in `fabric-samples` repository from Hyperledger.
+If this is not the case then it is recommended that you visit Hyperledger Fabric documentation website and try it out on x86 environment before proceeding with an installation on ARM64-based machine.

 ### 1.1 Verified deployments